A new TUC report argues that Brexit could 'turn the clock back decades' on women's rights

 Is voting to leave really worth the risk?

 Sally Brett is senior policy officer at the TUCLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.